 We got engaged on my 21st birthday.
 We’d talked about it and he’d nervously asked my Dad for permission and all that stuff.
 We went to a local botanical gardens and he got down on one knee and popped the question.
 The answer was of course yes, but we didn’t start planning the wedding because we had uni courses to finish.

 I remember going shopping with him, the done thing has always been spending a months salary on the engagement ring.
-But we were students with no savings and no thoughts of getting a loan for such things.
 We window shopped at jewellery shops and he knew the kind of style I wanted and he did well.
 For a little over £100 (in 1997) he got me a nice blue topaz ring with little diamond chips.
 It was simple and perfect.

 Going shopping for engagement rings was so much fun; looking at all the beautiful rings our paltry student budgets couldn’t afford.
 I sometimes wonder what kind of engagement ring we would choose together now 21 years later.
 I suspect we’d probably still choose the same ring or something very similar.